NJ Dining: Johnny and Hanges

 I don’t know why I torture myself like this.
 Frank

-• C@TRH Says:
+• C@TRH says:

 Hey Frank, we’re a tavern down here in Tacoma at The Red Hot (2914 6th Ave, Tacoma WA 98406).
 We do a great chili sauce here (no beans or filler ‘protein’ like those places up in Seattle).
 We can also give a good italian beef sammich if you craving is there.
 Brats, Kielbasa, and Andoulle sausages round us out.
 Unfortuneately no fries, but we’re 21 and over and have a killer selection of rotating craft beer on tap.
 We can serve it up to go if you need.

-27. Frank Verlardi Says:
+27. Frank Verlardi says:

 I forgot to leave my email address: sirfixit@aol.com

-28. David Lamb Says:
+28. David Lamb says:

 I grow up in Paterson and went there weekly.
 They were the greatest.
 A friend’s dad work there on the grill cooking hamburgers.
 We (Our Lady of Lords) drum corps would stop there on our way back from a contest or parade to fill up on those dwg’s.
 I veve in California but do not get back much but would love the recipe if someone has it and could send it to me. fwrl@verizon.net